iThorgrim/lua-spell-bonus-action/README.md

 **Controller** is responsible for processing player events, such as zone change, item acquisition, aura application and so on.
 It checks whether the player meets all the conditions for spell activation, and triggers spell activation if necessary.

 ## Installation
-First, make sure your project's dependencies(last revision of AzerothCore and mod-eluna) are correctly installed.
+First, make sure your project's dependencies(last revision of [AzerothCore](https://www.azerothcore.org/), [mod-eluna](https://github.com/azerothcore/mod-eluna) and [AIO](https://github.com/Rochet2/AIO)) are correctly installed.

 Then clone this repository in the appropriate directory of your project.
 ```bash
 git clone https://github.com/iThorgrim/lua-spell-bonus-action.git
 ```

+Make a Patch with ClientSide content, simply, take the interface folder and drag it into a patch.
+Share the patch with players.

 **Database schema**